Egregor Ransomware Analysis: Origins, M.O., Victims

-A new year brings about countless new opportunities, but also, unfortunately, the chance for previous menaces to grow and evolve.
+A new year brings about countless new opportunities, but also, unfortunately, the chance for old threats to make a comeback and evolve.
 Such is the case with Egregor ransomware.
-Since anticipation and prevention are more than welcome, let’s find out more about it and what you can do to combat it in order to keep your business safe.
+Since anticipation and prevention are more than welcome, let’s find out more about Egregor and what you can do to combat this type of ransomware in order to keep your business safe.

-Egregor Ransomware seems to target, demographically speaking, the same victims as Sekhmet and Maze.
+Demographically speaking, Egregor ransomware seems to target the same victims as Sekhmet and Maze.

 Egregor ransomware infection happens via a loader, then, in the victim’s firewall, it enables the Remote Desktop Protocol.
 After this part, the malware is free to move inside the victim’s network, identifying and disabling all the antivirus software it can find.
 The next step is the encryption of the data and the insertion of a ransom note named “RECOVER-FILES.txt” in all the compromised folders.